Monte Carlo Study of Critical Fermi Surface with Spatially Disordered Interactions

-\textbf{Supplementary Note 8: Additional results of fermionic self-energy for the case with completely random Yukawa coupling} In this part, we provide some additional results of the fermionic self-energy of the case with completely random Yukawa coupling.
-When the field is small, the self-energy deviates from the MFL scaling, as shown in Fig.~\ref{fig:Sigma_order}.
+\textbf{Supplementary Note 9: Additional Results of Fermionic Self-Energy for the Case with Completely Random Yukawa Coupling}

+In this part, we provide some additional results of the fermionic self-energy of the case with completely random Yukawa coupling.
+When the field is small, the self-energy deviates from the MFL scaling, as shown in Supplementary Figure~\ref{fig:Sigma_order}.
 When approaching the quantum critical point ($h_c \approx 4.93$), an MFL scaling self-energy can be observed in a wide region.
-We fit the data for various external fields $h$ and temperatures $T$ by using the form $f(\omega_n) = a \omega_n \ln(b/\omega_n) + c$ functions, and the fitted parameters are shown in Table~\ref{tab:tab1}.
+We fit the data for various transverse fields $h$ and temperatures $T$ by using the form $f(\omega_n) = a \omega_n \ln(b/\omega_n) + c$ functions, and the fitted parameters are shown in Table~\ref{tab:tab1}. \\